seay28/datasharingframework.github.io/docs/src/v1.7.0/maintain/bpe/configuration.md

 - **Property:** dev.dsf.bpe.debug.log.message.currentUser
 - **Required:** No
 - **Description:** To enable logging of the currently requesting user set to `true`
-- **Recommendation:** This debug function should only be activated during development; WARNNING: Confidential information may be leaked via the debug log!
+- **Recommendation:** This debug function should only be activated during development; WARNING: Confidential information may be leaked via the debug log!
 - **Default:** `false`